CSL-KU/DeepPicarMicro/README.md

 	$ pip install tensorflow numpy pandas scikit-learn opencv-python tensorflow-model-optimization

-The model architecture also needs to be manually changed in the following lines of the quant-train.py file:
+The model architecture can be set by changing the modelname field in any params.py:

-	1 from model_small import model
-	...
-	56 q_aware_model.save('models/quant_model_small.h5')
-	...
-	66 with open('models/quant-model-small.tflite', 'wb') as f:
+	modelname = "pilotnet"

-For example, to train the large model you would want to change model_small and model-small in the above lines to model_large and model-large, respectively.
+For example, to train the PilotNet model with Depthwise Separable layers, change "pilotnet" to "pilotnet_depthwise".

 ### Dataset